We compare bitcoin and Litecoin side by side in this in-depth guide.

 Transaction throughput is another key yardstick used to measure the performance of cryptocurrencies.
-Bitcoin’s network is capable of handling around 7 transactions per second, while Litecoin’s maximum capacity is 56 transactions per second.
+While bitcoin’s network is capable of handling around 7 transactions per second, while Litecoin’s maximum capacity is 56 transactions per second.

-In terms of market capitalization and widespread recognition, bitcoin stands head and shoulders above all other cryptocurrencies.
-As of June 2018, bitcoin has the largest market capitalization of any cryptocurrency, at almost US$116 billion.
+In terms of market capitalisation and widespread recognition, bitcoin stands head and shoulders above all other cryptocurrencies.
+As of June 2018, bitcoin has the largest market capitalisation of any cryptocurrency, at almost US$116 billion.
 Litecoin is a long way back in sixth position, with a market cap of US$5.59 billion.

 The bottom line: Bitcoin vs Litecoin

 Now that we know how bitcoin and Litecoin compare, which advantages does each currency hold over the other?